bearmentor-community/template/README.md

 They're great, but not as we expected:

 - No complete process from ideation and design to implementation of frontend and backend.
+- The design is not simple or outdated.
 - Might be too little or too big for a starter kit.
-- Some of the important development tools are not setup.
+- Some of the important development and deployment tools are not there.
 - Missing practices on various configuration, integration, and deployment.
 - Often too slow to build.